larrymyers/jasmine-reporters/README.markdown

 Right now the project is focused on two new reporters:

 * ConsoleReporter - Report test results to the browser console.
-* JUnitXmlReporter - Report test results to a file (using Rhino) in JUnit XML Report format.
+* JUnitXmlReporter - Report test results to a file (using Rhino or PyPhantomJS) in JUnit XML Report format.

 ## Usage